 Lower quartile (lowest paid)

-Figure 2: Bar chart showing the proportion of men and women receiving bonus payments and Benefits in Kind
+Figure 2: A table showing the proportion of men and women receiving bonus payments and Benefits in Kind

 Bonus